ixkael/ixkael.github.io/_pages/travel.md

 permalink: /travel/
 ---

-I am currently based in New York University and I frequently visit University College London and Imperial College London.
-So your best chances to catch me are in New York City or London.
+I am currently based in Imperial College London.
 Below is a quasi-exhaustive list of past and upcoming (professional) travel plans.

 <div class="pretty-links">